EnTeQuAk/stressboard/README.rst

         :target: https://crate.io/packages/stressboard?version=latest

-Dashboard for stress tests with loads
+Dashboard for stress tests with loads.

+The code is based on loads-web and the dashboard of PuppetDB.

 Documentation
 -------------